Skip to content

 • options.context: Config context to use

-• options.key: Property key or accessor function to extract value from config
+• options.key: Property key or accessor function to extract value from config.
+Accessor functions receive two arguments:

 • options.default: Optional default value